dmezzogori/kwik/docs/handbook/docs/index.md

 </div>

-If kwik is started in this way, it automatically create a development server on port `8080`, with hot-reloading enabled
+If kwik is started in this way, it automatically creates a development server on port `8080`, with hot-reloading enabled

 ### Check it

-Open your browser at http://127.0.0.1/docs.
+Open your browser at http://localhost:8080/docs.

 You will see the automatic interactive API documentation, showing the built-in endpoints and schemas.